vinceskahan/v5wiki/systemd.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="10c4", ATTR{idProduct}=="ea60", ACTION=="add", GROUP="weewx", MODE="0664"
 ```

+Of course, your `idVendor` and `idProduct` identifiers are likely to be different.
+Adjust as necessary.

-When your station gets plugged into the USB port, this rule was identify it, then set its group ownership to
+Now when your station gets plugged into the USB port, this rule was identify it, then set its group ownership to
-`weewx`, with read/write privileges `0664`.
-This will allow the user `weewx` to access it.
+`weewx`, with read/write privileges `0664`, allowing the user `weewx` to access it.